 When you run out of ideas, well that’s what we are here for.
 And remember you are part of the solution.
-Enjoy playing with it and enjoy the feeling of knowing the difference you’re making to the future is a positve one.
+Enjoy the feeling of knowing the difference you’re making to the future is a positive one.

 There is a lot of information about going vegetarian/vegan out there and you’ll find lots of useful things here, but you will gain so much more by joining the NZ Vegetarian Society.
 Not only will you receive our introductory pack and our quarterly magazine, “Vegetarian Living NZ”, you will also benefit from the invaluable knowledge and tips that fellow members share.
 We are here to support you, by providing information, answering your questions and of course having fun together.

 Talking to other committed vegetarians reaffirms your convictions and at our gatherings you can relax and trust that all food will be safe to eat!
 You’ll be free to discuss ethical aspects of vegetarianism, health and recipes, concerns you have or problems you’re experiencing.
 Meeting like-minded people can make all the difference to the ease of your transition and the joy you experience from it.

 When you join the NZ Vegetarian Society, you help us to help you and others considering going vegetarian.
 You strengthen our voice!

 It’s a decision you’ve made.
 We make them all the time and yours happens to be that you don’t eat or wear animals…. but the digs don’t stop.
 How do you cope?